-Randall White: class act, Vietnam War veteran, husband of 45 years, total shoulder replacement recipient.
+Randall White: class act Vietnam War veteran, husband of 45 years, total shoulder replacement recipient, and OCR Everyday Champion.

-If you ask Randall when his healing began, he will answer quite directly, “It was the day I had an appointment with Dr. Pater … he instantly recognized my issue and he wanted to get it fixed.
+If you ask Randall when his healing began, he will answer quite directly, “It was the day I had an appointment with Dr. Pater … he instantly recognized my issue, and he wanted to get it fixed.
 There were no mysteries.
 Everything was always well explained.”
-Randall’s confirmation that he was making the right decision came from a complete stranger, “I was at ACE Hardware at a sidewalk sale and there was a lady with a blue sling on.
+Randall’s confirmation that he was making the right decision came from a stranger, “I was at ACE Hardware at a sidewalk sale, and there was a lady with a blue sling on.
 I started a conversation with her because I knew I was about to be in her boat.
-She asked who my doctor was and I said ‘Dr. Pater.’
+She asked who my doctor was, and I said, ‘Dr. Pater.’
 She looked at me with a smile and gave me a thumbs up.
 That was the recommendation that put me over the top.”